 Working with a real estate agent familiar with the VA loan product is crucial to ensuring a smooth homebuying process.

 Unfortunately, not every real estate agent is experienced with the program, which can result in wasted time if the property doesn’t meet the VA’s appraisal requirements or other guidelines.

 You can get connected with an agent specializing in VA borrowers here.

-Sellers in highly competitive housing markets may not be open to VA offers.
+Sellers may not be open to VA offers in a highly competitive housing market.
 It's not an extremely common occurrence but can happen when multiple offers are on the table.